Privacy Policy

 When you do provide us with personal data, we may use that information to provide you with information about CAI news and events, as well as the things like:

-• Measuring site and MO Course activity to allow us to update our Services to better meet user wants and needs
+- Measuring site and MO Course activity to allow us to update our Services to better meet user wants and needs; and

 We may also use MO Course data, including personal information, to:

-• use as source information to building learning analytics models to enhance teaching and learning at scale; or
+- Use as source information to building learning analytics models to enhance teaching and learning at scale; and

 We may use personal information collected through Sites and MO Courses to enhance performance and user experience and for other legitimate educational interests.
 We may also share your personal information in limited circumstances, such as with University partners or external service providers that support business activities.